Your guide to socially distanced theatre in London

 You can also join the ranks of the great detectives by entering the drama-meets-escape room challenge that is Sherlock: The Official Live Game, featuring audio and video assistance from Sherlock cast members like Benedict Cumberbatch, Andrew Scott, and Martin Freeman.
 And there are two tantalising prospects on the horizon: a 1984 that doesn’t just adjust for Covid safety measures, but actively incorporates them in its Orwellian world; and prepare for adventures through time and space with Doctor Who: Time Fracture, where you enter London in the Blitz and wind up confronting classic Who creations like Daleks and Cybermen.

-Andrew Scott, now fully recovered from the illness that saw new play Three Kings postponed, anchors another starry Old Vic: In Camera venture (following on from The Crown’s Claire Foy and Matt Smith in Lungs).
-Meanwhile, Normal People’s Daisy Edgar-Jones is part of the acclaimed production of Mike Bartlett’s Albion; Hamilton’s Giles Terera in one-man play Death of England: Delroy kickstarts the National Theatre’s live shows; pop stars-turned-West End musical leads Jay McGuiness and Kimberley Walsh headline Sleepless: A Musical Romance; and Ralph Fiennes stars in David Hare’s Beat the Devil – a coronavirus response play, hot off the press.
+Other celebrities who've appeared in 2020 shows in London include Andrew Scott.
+Meanwhile, Normal People’s Daisy Edgar-Jones was part of the acclaimed production of Mike Bartlett’s Albion; pop stars-turned-West End musical leads Jay McGuiness and Kimberley Walsh headlined Sleepless: A Musical Romance; and Ralph Fiennes in David Hare’s Beat the Devil – a coronavirus response play, hot off the press.

 Photo credit: An illustration of the Southwark Playhouse's social distancing plan.